How do you know if you have a high IQ? Can you spot the signs of high intelligence without using an IQ test?

 People with higher IQs may have learned how to better utilize their brains.
 Haier and colleagues, 1993, discovered that people with high IQs have less glucose metabolism in most areas of their brains, but more glucose metabolism in specific areas of their brains (which are probably the areas processing the task at hand).

-6. High intelligence correlates to high levels of insight and intuition.
+6. High intelligence is linked to high levels of insight and intuition.

-People who are more intelligent are more insightful and more intuitive.
+More intelligent people are more insightful and more intuitive.

 They are more aware of their own mental states and can accurately understand the thoughts and feelings they are having.